 A SDP file is used to describe the session.
-The server shall include the a=sendonly or the a=recvonly attributes in each media section of the SDP file to indicate the direction the media data will be send.
+To indicated the direction of the media data the server shall include the a=sendonly in each media section representing media being sent from the client to the server and a=recvonly attributes in each media section representing media being sent from the server to the client.

 The server shall list all supported decoding codecs as own media section and the client chooses which one is used.
+The payload type and the encoded bitstream shall be matched with one of the a=rtpmap fields provided by the server so that the server can properly determine the audio decoder.

-5.3.2.1 Example 1: Server without backchannel support:
+5.3.2.1 Describe example for a server without backchannel support: